-As one of the most touristic Moroccan cities, Marrakesh is busy all year around.
+As one of the most touristic Moroccan cities, Marrakesh is busy all year round.
 And while it can be a great place to visit from autumn to the late spring, especially if you want to escape the cold European winters, you’ll better skip it during the summer.
 The summer temperatures can really go extremely high and the heat is almost unbearable.

 Few facts about Marrakesh:

 Even though Rabat is a country’s capital and Casablanca the biggest Moroccan city, Marrakesh holds the title of the most beautiful one.
-It’s known as a red (sometimes called pink) city, due to the bright red plaster that’s the trademark of the architecture in Marrakesh and the area around it.
+It’s known as a red city (sometimes called pink), due to the bright red plaster that’s the trademark of the architecture in Marrakesh and the area around it.
 While the region was inhabited by Berbers since the Neolithic, the city was founded in 1062 by Abu Bakr Ibn Umar.
 In the 12th century many mosques and madrasas (schools) were built inside of the city walls.
 Today Marrakesh is the cultural, religious and tourist centre of the Maghreb and sub-Saharan Africa.

-One Day in Marrakesh Itinerary:
+One Day in Marrakesh Itinerary

 Top things to do in Marrakesh, Morocco